ProjectRecommend/docs/design-docs/MOMsWithCustomer/MOM1.md

 2. Schedule the activities.

-3. Regular meetings will be held to keep a check our progress.
+3. Regular meetings will be held to keep a check on our progress.